banner

 Two more frequent visitors to out feeding stand: the Marsh Tit (Nowadays: Poecile palustris, used to be Parus palustris) and the Crested Tit (Nowadays: Lophophanes cristatus, used to be Parus cristatus).

 The smallest Titmouse in Central Europe is the Coal Tit below.
 It is even slightly smaller than the Blue Tit is.
-It isn't a very striking bird, but is easily recognized, for it really does look like any other Tit and has a strikingly big black cap showing a white line in the middle.
-Its song is soft and not very dramatic, but it sings all year round.
-And it is not only the male singing, the females sing just as much.
-The species rather depends on pines, so probably it will not turn up in everyone's garden.
-The Coal Tit is not shy at all, but it is difficult to take a good picture of the animal, for it behaves quite restlessly.
-When it visits our feeding table it gives the impression of being nervous and moves about incessantly.
-Only on out nets containing peanuts it will sometimes sit more quietly.
+It is not a very striking bird, but can easily be recognized as it really lokks like any other Tit and has a unique big black cap showing a white line in the middle.
+Its song is soft and not very special, but it sings all year round.
+And it is not only the male that sings, the females sing just as much.
+The species lives on pines, so probably it will not turn up in everyone's garden.
+The Coal Tit is not shy at all, but it is difficult to take a good picture of the animal as it is rather restless.
+When it visits our feeding table it gives the impression of being nervous and moves frantically.
+It is mare calm when sitting on a baggy of peanuts.
 The picture below is not of the best quality, alas.

 A very nervous species: the Coal Tit (Periparus ater, but used to be Parus ater).